List of Gardner–Webb Runnin' Bulldogs football seasons

 The following is a list of seasons completed by the Gardner–Webb Runnin' Bulldogs football team.
-The Bulldogs compete in the Big South Conference of the NCAA Division I FCS.
-Since the program's inception in 1970, Gardner–Webb has claimed four conference championships, including two in the Big South.
-The Bulldogs have had nine head coaches in their history, including current head coach Carroll McCray.
+The Bulldogs compete in the Big South–OVC Football Association of the NCAA Division I FCS.
+Since the program's inception in 1970, Gardner–Webb has claimed five conference championships, including three in the Big South.
+The Bulldogs have had eleven head coaches in their history, including current head coach Cris Reisert.
 The Bulldogs play their home games out of 9,000-seat Ernest W. Spangler Stadium, as they have since 1969.